artur79/ff-tbl-macros/README.md

 bundle exec rspec
 ```

+## Credits
+This gem is based on https://github.com/coditsu/macros

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).